 In April 2015, Governor Scott announced that his administration was suing CMS in order to continue to receive LIP funding.
 Scott’s argument was that the termination of the federal LIP funding amounted to coercion to try to get Florida to expand Medicaid.
 Governor Scott’s lawsuit cost Florida taxpayers $175,000.

 The suit was withdrawn in June 2015 after CMS announced in May that Florida would receive $1 billion in LIP funding for the 2016 fiscal year.
 CMS notified the state at that point that LIP funding would drop to $600 million for the 2017 fiscal year, and that LIP funding would end altogether in mid-2017.
-The LIP funding that was awarded in 2015 can’t be directly used for expenses that would have been covered by Medicaid if Florid had expanded Medicaid.
+The LIP funding that was awarded in 2015 couldn’t be directly used for expenses that would have been covered by Medicaid if Florid had expanded Medicaid.

-As part of the agreement with CMS for the LIP funding, Florida will use $400 million in state funds to increase Medicaid provider reimbursement rates, which will generates an extra $600 million in federal matching funds from CMS.
+As part of the agreement with CMS for the LIP funding, Florida had to use $400 million in state funds to increase Medicaid provider reimbursement rates, which generated an extra $600 million in federal matching funds from CMS.
 In addition to the $1 billion in federal funding for LIP in the 2016 fiscal year, the total amount of money to fund hospital indigent care in Florida is about $2 billion, the same as it was in the 2015 fiscal year.